+In sum, preventing accidents requires good planning and smart software.
 Sound safety policies go a long way to preventing accidents and incidents.
-But it requires much more than simply keeping the workplace neat and tidy, it’s also about expertise and planning.
+But it requires much more than simply keeping the workplace neat and tidy.
+They need expertise and planning.

-AG5 software helps you focus on these last two aspects and makes it easier for you to prevent industrial accidents.
-Complex spreadsheets are making way for automated, centralized skills management systems that provide the most up-to-date information about skills and qualifications at the click of a button.
+AG5 software helps you focus on both expertise and planning, making it easier for you to prevent industrial accidents.
+Complex spreadsheets make way for automated, centralized skills-management systems that provide the most up-to-date information about skills and qualifications at the click of a button.

 If you’re curious about how our software can help you, feel free to drop us a line.
 We’ll gladly bring you up to speed on modern-day skills management software.